DevOpsPartyGames/devopspartygames-web/src/pages/player-info.md

 ## Code of Conduct
 All players will need to abide by a [Code of Conduct](https://devopspartygames.com/code-of-conduct).
 Remember that this will be broadcast live via Twitch, and also will be recorded to be viewed later, so keep that in mind!

-Unofficially, the ESRB rating for this will be “M” (Mature, 17+)
+Unofficially, our ESRB rating is “M” (Mature, 17+).

 That said, please refrain from sexualized jokes/content in gameplay.